Information For Authors

 Appropriations in Performance, 4000-6000 words

 Thesis-driven essays on a specific performed Shakespeare appropriation.
-Appropriations may inclue live theatre, dance, or musical performances.
+Appropriations may include live theater, dance, or musical performances.
 Articles in this section are reviewed by the section editor and an outside reviewer when appropriate.

 Digital Appropriations, 2000-3000 words

 Thesis-driven essays on a digital Shakespeare appropriation.
-Appropriations may include webistes, video games, or social media accounts.
+Appropriations may include webites, video games, or social media accounts.
 Articles in this section are reviewed by the section editor and an outside reviewer when appropriate.

 Notes, 2000-3000 words